 Pulsed-dyed laser therapy is one of the best rosacea treatments in downtown Toronto that you can invest in.
 Patients often come to our skin clinic after getting unsatisfactory results using topical medication, and they leave absolutely pleased with their long-lasting results.

-We use the VBeam laser to tackle redness and broken blood vessels in the face.
+We use the VBeam laser at our Toronto Rosacea Clinic to tackle redness and broken blood vessels in the face.
 The laser heats up and destroys excess blood vessels, which are then absorbed into the body.
 The process can cause some flushing or bruising, but that clears up soon after.
 The flushing will last for a few hours, and the bruising will disappear in 2 to 3 days.

 After 3 to 4 rounds of laser therapy, a patient will notice these benefits: